Naturalness of vanishing black-hole tides

 Looking forward, it would be very interesting to understand how the vanishing of nonlinear tides is imprinted in the gravitational-wave signals from binary black-hole mergers, particularly in the strong-field region near merger, which would provide the most stringent test of this striking prediction of Einstein's theory.

-We would like to thank Donato Bini, Clifford Cheung, Thibault Damour, Lam Hui, Mikhail Ivanov, Austin Joyce, Zohar Komargodski, Yue-Zhou Li, Rafael Porto, Riccardo Rattazzi, Ira Rothstein, Luca Santoni, and Zihan Zhou for useful discussions.
+We would like to thank Donato Bini, Clifford Cheung, Thibault Damour, Lam Hui, Mikhail Ivanov, Austin Joyce, Zohar Komargodski, Yue-Zhou Li, Rafael Porto, Riccardo Rattazzi, Ira Rothstein, Luca Santoni, Jorge Santos and Zihan Zhou for useful discussions.
+We also thank Tom Hartman, Alberto Nicolis, and Luca Santoni for comments on a preliminary version of this article.
 The work of A.P. is supported by the Huawei Young Talents Program at IHES.

 \onecolumngrid